Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 In principle, spectroscopic and evolutionary masses ($M_{\rm evo}$, Sect.~\ref{sec:stellar-model-fitting}) should agree, but about three decades ago a mass discrepancy was observed in Galactic O stars \citep{herrero:1992}.
 This discrepancy also occurs for B-type dwarfs \citep{tkachenko:2020}.
 Evolutionary masses are systematically larger than spectroscopic masses (negative mass-discrepancy, $M_{\rm spec} - M_{\rm evo} < 0$).
 Improvements both in stellar atmosphere and evolutionary models over the last decades have reduced the discrepancy, but its existence and degree is an ongoing debate.
 Studies of stellar samples in the Milky Way and in the Magellanic Clouds have not given a definitive answer \citep[e.g.,][]{herrero:2002,massey:2005,trundle:2005,mokiem:2007,weidner:2010, martins:2012,mahy:2015,markova:2015,mcevoy:2015,ramirez:2017,sabin:2017,markova:2018,mahy:2020}.

 \cite{markova:2018} suggested that the discrepancy might be caused by inaccurate stellar luminosities due to distance uncertainties, or uncertainties in the effective temperatures due to neglecting the turbulence pressure in the hydrostatic equation adopted in stellar atmosphere codes.
 By studying double-lined photometric binaries \cite{mahy:2020} reported that spectroscopic and dynamical masses (Sect.~\ref{sec:dynamical}) agree well.
 However, in particular for semi-detached systems, evolutionary masses are systematically higher, which suggest that the mass discrepancy can be to some extend explained by previous or ongoing interactions between the stars.
 An alternative explanation for the mass-discrepancy problem has been proposed by \citet{tkachenko:2020} on the basis of a homogeneous data analysis treatment of a sample of intermediate- and high-mass eclipsing double-lined spectroscopic binaries.
-This study revealed that the mass discrepancy is largely solved for stars with masses between $4\,\msun$ and $16\,\msun$ when considering higher-than standard core masses ($m_{\rm cc}$) due to the occurrence of extra near-core mixing not considered in standard evolutionary models but revealed by gravity-mode asteroseismology of single stars in this mass range (cf.\ Sect.~\ref{sec:massesgmodes}).
-Including asteroseismically-calibrated near-core mixing, along with careful homogeneous treatment to derive the atmospheric parameters taking into account degeneracies between the effective temperature and the micro-turbulence, essentially solves the mass discrepancy for B-type stars.
+This study revealed that the mass discrepancy is largely solved for stars with masses between $4\,\msun$ and $16\,\msun$ when considering higher-than standard core masses ($m_{\rm cc}$) due to the occurrence of extra near-core mixing not considered in standard evolutionary models.
+This is supported by gravity-mode asteroseismology of single stars in this mass range (cf.\ Sect.~\ref{sec:massesgmodes}).
+Including asteroseismically-calibrated near-core mixing, alongside with careful homogeneous treatment of the degeneracy between the effective temperature and the micro-turbulence to derive the atmospheric parameters, essentially solves the mass discrepancy for B-type stars.
 We come back to the asteroseismic inference on internal mixing and along with it $m_{\rm cc}$ along the evolution of stars born with a convective core in Sect.~\ref{sec:massesgmodes}.